oscarbenjamin/blog/source/wip/data-structures-1/index.rst

 repeated work.
 It would be much better though if we could actually evaluate each subexpression exactly once rather than depending on the cache.
-One of the problems with depending on the cache is that when we get to large expressions that the cache itself gets full and suddenly the cost of all of the duplicated work processing subexpressions becomes enormous.
+One of the problems with depending on the cache is that when we get to large expressions then the cache itself gets full and suddenly the cost of all of the duplicated work processing subexpressions becomes enormous.
 A better approach is to switch from recursing down the tree to building up from the bottom.
 For that we want a *topological sort* of the DAG which we will represent using a different data